How Traditional Face Reading Has Talked About Love Styles

 Upturned Corners — Playful Romance

-A naturally smiling mouth brings playfulness to romance.
-They lighten heavy moments with jokes and make their partner laugh constantly — the ultimate happy maker.
+A naturally smiling mouth is described as keeping playfulness in romance, lightening heavy moments — the ultimate happy maker.

-Thick, dark brows suggest a confident, leading approach, while lighter brows lean gentle and adaptive.
-Softly arched brows signal generosity, and straight brows indicate honest, no-frills love.
+Thick, dark brows are read as a confident, leading approach; lighter brows as gentle and adaptive.
+Softly arched brows suggest generosity, straight brows honest simplicity.
+Round faces are often described as warm in mood, angular faces as more assertive.

 Passionate or quiet, loud or subtle — every love style has its own charm.
-Take face reading as fun; what really matters is whether your rhythm matches your partner’s.
-Which style sounds most like you?
+What really matters is whether your rhythm matches your partner’s.
+Which story sounds most like you?